foundriesio/docs/source/tutorials/working-with-tags/adapting-shellhttpd.rst

 Adapting Shellhttpd
 ^^^^^^^^^^^^^^^^^^^

-Edit the shellhttpd application back to its original state.
+Edit ``shellhttpd`` back to its original state.

 .. tip::

   In case you do not have the ``shellhttpd`` application.
 Complete the tutorial:
   :ref:`tutorial-creating-first-target`

-Open a new terminal in your host machine and find the container folder used in the previous tutorial.
+Open a new terminal on your host machine and go into your containers repo folder.

 .. prompt:: bash host:~$, auto

     host:~$ cd containers/

-Edit the file ``httpd.sh`` according to the example below:
+Edit ``httpd.sh`` according to the example below:

 .. prompt:: bash host:~$, auto

     host:~$ gedit shellhttpd/httpd.sh

-**shellhttpd/httpd.sh**:

 .. prompt:: text